Guilleandmont/Learning-Git-and-GitHub/readme.txt

 $ git merge <branch_name>

 //Once the repository is uploaded to GitHub, you can use $ git push to update the repository
+//You can clone the repository by copying the link from GitHub and $ git clone <link_name>